 The support for IE 9, 10, and IE mobile in angular 11 is removed.
 They were only deprecated in the version 10 release, but they are discontinued in this version.
 Angular however still supports IE11 as the only version.
 Angular 11 also has removed obsolete API and several functions has been added to its deprecated list.

 In angular 10, the team had got a component to utilize absoluteUrl when working with SSR.
-The Angular 11 release needs to have the baseUrl parameter for using useAbsoluteUrl baseUrl that will override the protocol, hostname, and port.
+The Angular 11 stable release needs to have the baseUrl parameter for using useAbsoluteUrl baseUrl that will override the protocol, hostname, and port.

 CollectionChangeRecord is deprecated